 TIME’S UP Guide to Equity and Inclusion

 The convergence of compounding crises — the coronavirus pandemic, the devastating economic fallout that has accompanied it, and the long overdue reaction to state-sanctioned, racialized violence — has cast an irrefutable spotlight on social and workplace inequity and demonstrates how systemic sexism and racism show up in all aspects of U.S. society.
 These crises demand immediate action from organizations across sectors.
-Leaders must navigate them with compassion and resolve, root out inequities that exist within their organizations, define inclusive values, commit to equal pay, and set up anti-racist practices that will guide their communities now and moving forward.
+Leaders must navigate them with compassion and resolve, root out inequities within their organizations, define inclusive values, and set up anti-racist practices that will guide their communities now and moving forward.

 Prioritizing diversity, inclusion, and safety within organizations is a moral obligation and a strategic business decision.
 We must examine what this commitment means for all workplaces — those that have always been in person, those that have been virtual during the pandemic, and those that may be returning to in-person work — and how leaders can ensure that workplaces are more equitable now than they were a year ago.
 Prior to this period of examination and transformation, the business case for diversity was overwhelming, and now is not the time to lose any ground.
 More than a year into a national reckoning on race, examining and combating systemic racism at work remains an urgent priority.
 We believe that the fight to end gender discrimination and systemic racism are all our fight.
 Both require rigorous self-examination, strong leadership from the top, and a shared commitment to structural change.